-Jill Dolan is the Annan Professor in English, Professor of Theater in the Lewis Center for the Arts, and the Director of the Program in Gender and Sexuality Studies at Princeton University.
+Jill Dolan is the Annan Professor in English and Professor of Theater in the Lewis Center for the Arts.
+From 2009-2015, she served as the Director of Princeton's Program in Gender and Sexuality Studies.

 She began teaching at Princeton in 2008, arriving from the University of Texas at Austin, where she held the Zachary T. Scott Family Chair in Drama and headed the Department of Theatre and Dance’s MA/PhD program in performance as a public practice from 1999-2008.

-Dolan received the 2011 George Jean Nathan Award for Dramatic Criticism for her blog, which can be accessed at “The Feminist Spectator” (www.TheFeministSpectator.com).
+Dolan received the 2011 George Jean Nathan Award for Dramatic Criticism for her blog, “The Feminist Spectator."
 She posts regularly about recent theatre, performance, film, and television.
 In 2013, Palgrave Macmillan published her book, The Feminist Spectator in Action: Feminist Criticism on Stage and Screen, which collects 20 of her blog posts and includes 10 new essays, as well as an extended introduction and a “how to” section on writing feminist criticism.